gullitmiranda/dev/README.md

 * [VMWare Provider (optional)](http://www.vagrantup.com/vmware)
 * [Vagrant](http://vagrantup.com)

+Install Vagrant plugins to make life easier:

+    vagrant plugin install vbguest
+    vagrant plugin install vmware-fusion # (if you bought the license)

 ## How To Build The Virtual Machine

 Building the virtual machine is this easy: